foureyes/csci-ua.0480-spring2017-008/slides/17/dom.markdown

 The __DOM__, or __Document Object Model__, is a standardized programming interface (an API) for representing and working / interacting with objects in HTML documents

-* it's __language independent__! (...it's not tied to JavaScript) and __cross platform__
+* {:.fragment} it's __language independent__! (...it's not tied to JavaScript) and __cross platform__
-* the DOM is a __fully object-oriented__ representation of a web page
+* {:.fragment} the DOM is a __fully object-oriented__ representation of a web page
-* it provides a structured representation of the document and defines the way that the document can be accessed programmatically
+* {:.fragment} it provides a structured representation of the document and defines the way that the document can be accessed programmatically
-* this access allow the reading and modification of a document's content, structure and even visual presentation
+* {:.fragment} this access allow the reading and modification of a document's content, structure and even visual presentation
-* it's essentially the _bridge_ between a web page and a programming language!
+* {:.fragment} it's essentially the _bridge_ between a web page and a programming language!
 </section>

 <section markdown="block">